The Road to War

 Victory, Tragedy, and Reconstruction

 As news spread of the fall of the Confederate capital in Richmond in April 1865, Washingtonians rejoiced.
 The war was over, but jubilation would soon turn to sadness and grief.
 The euphoria of Union victory came to a sudden halt on the night of April 14, 1865, when President Abraham Lincoln was shot by an assassin.
-At war’s end, Congress faced many challenges, particularly how to readmit Southern states, and how to integrate four million newly emancipated slaves into the political life of a war-torn nation.
+At war’s end, Congress faced many challenges, particularly how to readmit Southern states, and how to integrate four million newly emancipated African Americans into the political life of a war-torn nation.
 A very visible result of progress for African Americans was the election of Blacks to Congress.
 On February 25, 1870, onlookers in the Senate galleries cheered as Hiram Revels strode into the Senate Chamber to take the oath of office as the first African American senator.

 Joint Committee on Reconstruction